 If you are eating chia seeds for the Omega-3s, we will discuss that later.

-How Much Chia Seeds is Too Much?
+How Much is Too Much Chia Seeds?

 Just remember that chia seeds are very high in fiber, even though you are consuming a little amount of them.
-This is a good thing since fiber is so good for us, but at the same time, you might need to be careful how much chia seeds you are consuming because of this.
+This is a good thing since fiber is so good for us, but at the same time, you might need to be careful about how much chia seeds you are consuming because of this.

 While there is no limit set by the Institute of Medicine for the amount of fiber you can eat per day, you might want to avoid going too high, especially if you aren’t used to eating fiber.
 At a high intake of fiber, around 70 grams per day, there might be uncomfortable and negative side effects of bloating, gas, or cramping.

 Even excesses of 50 grams of fiber per day might cause problems as well.
 Whereas fiber is great for you, there might be a point at which too much fiber makes it hard for your system to digest and it may be more fiber than your system actually needs.